Grace Lower | Feb 9, 2024

 While there’s a lot to be said about serving national and global communities, it’s important to recognize the impact you can make without even leaving your town.

-A volunteer “stay-cation” is a great way to get involved within your own community (and more cost-effective than a trip across the country).
+A volunteer staycation is a great way to get involved in your own community (and more cost-effective than a trip across the country).
 Take some time to learn about the non-profit organizations in your community, then gather a group of family and friends to make sustainable change together.

 Spring break offers a fantastic opportunity to relax and reenergize, but it also offer a chance for you to contribute to a meaningful cause.

-No matter where your spring travels take you, it’s always important to leave your destination better than you found it — and volunteering is an easy way to accomplish that goal.
+Wherever your spring travels take you, it’s always important to leave your destination better than you found it.
+Volunteering — and being a responsible voluntourist — is an easy way to accomplish that goal.